elastic/azure-marketplace/README.md

 ## Targeting a specific template version

-You can target a specific version of the template by modifying the URI of the template and the artifactsBaseUrl parameter of the template to point to a specific tagged release.
+You can target a specific version of the template by modifying the URI of the template and the `_artifactsLocation` parameter of the template to point to a specific tagged release.

 **Targeting a specific template version is recommended for repeatable production deployments.**